 - Dramatic literature

 - Technical Theater

 Concentrate on your craft.

-In addition to the University’s core requirements and the required courses for theater arts majors, you can opt for a concentration in one of three areas:
+In addition to the University’s core requirements and the required courses for theater arts majors, you can opt for a concentration in one of four areas:

-A newly formed partnership with New Haven’s Elm Shakespeare company provides opportunities for students to perform and work with an Equity company before or immediately after graduation, and students have also studied away at the nearby National Theatre Institute and interned at New Haven’s celebrated Festival of Arts and Ideas."
+You will also learn the ropes directly from professionals based in New Haven and New York City.
+A partnership with New Haven’s Elm Shakespeare Company provides opportunities for students to perform and work with an Equity company before or immediately after graduation.
+Students can also spend a semester at the National Theater Institute at the Eugene O’Neill Theater Center and do an internship at places like the Long Wharf Theatre, the International Festival of Arts & Ideas, and the Public Theater.